kdieminger/revatureProjectOne/notes/javascript/testing.md

 ### Independence
 Unit tests should be independent from one another.
 If one test alters the state of the program in such a way that another test passes, we can't truly say that the second test passed.

+### Mocking
+We should mock the results of other functions in order to ensure we are only testing the function we want to.

 ### Test Coverage
 Many ways to measure coverage: